zjzhang17/Statistical_Analysis_of_CDC_Behaviroal_Risk_Factors/README.md

 The goal of this project is to observe how different behavioral risk factors affect the rate cardiovascular disease.

 ## Data Collection and Analysis
-We used the BRFSS dataset from CDC to perform statistical analysis.
+We used the BRFSS dataset from https://www.cdc.gov/brfss/annual_data/annual_2020.html to perform statistical analysis.